“We believe in friendship, because friends who feel like family are the best kind of friends”—our manifesto

 It’s almost that time of year again: laughter in the air, dirty dishes in the sink, full stomachs and full hearts.
 This is Thanksgiving.

 This is the season that reminds us how important each moment we spend together truly is.
 Time slows down when the people you love come together to share a meal at your table.
-Although the holidays are often reserved for our closest circle, this season can also be an opportunity to nurture all kinds of relationships—and hosting an engaging Friendsgiving is a great first step.
+Although the holidays are often reserved for our closest circle, this period can also be an opportunity to nurture all kinds of relationships—and hosting an engaging Friendsgiving is a great first step.
 Whether with family or friends (or new acquaintances in between), this season ultimately creates community around the things worth celebrating: good food, good company, and gratitude for it all.
 Here’s to hosting your own!

 Prepare the Plan